daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ---

+## What about Developer Experience (DX)?

+DX is the sibling to UX and UI.
+The focus of which is developers and the experience they have whilst building applications on top of (or using) your product.

+**Developers want simple tools** that **_just work and then get out of the way_**.
+They have little time for _'yet another learning curve'_.
+A developer wants a tool to feel familiar and intutive, like picking up a screwdriver.

+Developer tools need to **fit** into existing workflows, or development environments.

+{{< inline-figure "*dx-ux-ui*" "DX (Developer Experience) vs UX vs UI and the epicenter of Experience Engineering " "diagram showing the relationship between UX, UI and DX." >}}

+The **Experience Engineering Epicenter** is where all sides of the spectrum meet and experiences converge.
+It's the **_most interesting space for creative engineers I can think of_**.
+The challenges are complex and the problem space is large.

+In her excellent article [The Case for Developer Experience](https://future.a16z.com/the-case-for-developer-experience/), Jean Yang states:

+> No matter what, developer experience for such tools is going to be **_the_** thing.
+Having good complexity-exploring tools is going to be a crucial competitive advantage — and having good developer experience for exploring complexity will be a key advantage for developer tools.
+These tools will may change how software gets made…

+In my [personal opinion]({{< ref "disclaimer">}}), **Good DX** can make a **_million_** dollar company, a **billion** dollar one.

+---

 ## Experience Engineering is Industrial Design for Interfaces.

 > "_[Industrial design](https://en.wikipedia.org/wiki/Industrial_design) is a process of design applied to physical products that are to be manufactured by mass production.